Importance of internal and external stakeholders in partnerships

 BACK TO TOP

 Welcome to post 3 of my Project Management key skills series.
-In previous posts, we have covered the importance of setting project goals and objectives (you can check the post here), and we explored the importance of project scope and how to manage scope creep (refresh your memory here).
+In previous posts, we covered the importance of setting project goals and objectives (you can check the post here), and we explored the importance of project scope and how to manage scope creep (refresh your memory here).

 Identifying internal and external stakeholders is an important stage of kickstarting a project.
 It sets the stage for effective communication, collaboration, and decision-making throughout the project’s lifecycle.